 Still looking for additional resources to help with educational expenses?
 Get in touch with Western's Scholarship Center.

 The Scholarship Center maintains a website at www.finaid.wwu.edu/scholarships listing available WWU scholarships as wells as scholarships from private donors.
-And make sure you register for a free scholarship clearinghouse sponsored by the Washington Scholarship Coalition at www.thewashboard.org.
+Also, make sure you register for a free scholarship clearinghouse sponsored by the Washington Scholarship Coalition at www.thewashboard.org.

 By preparing this basic scholarship portfolio early, applying for scholarships will be simpler and less time-consuming.